 Leadership and Church History

-Chris teaches leadership and Church History modules at WTC, and is also a staff member of Lead Academy, founded to provide mentoring for church leaders in the UK.
+Chris teaches modules on church history, spiritual formation, and leadership at WTC.
+Chris is also a Teaching Associate at Ridley Hall, Cambridge, where he teaches modules on spiritual formation and leadership.
 Until August 2009 he was vicar of St Mary Bredin, Canterbury, Kent where he served for 11 years.
-Chris has worked in marketing in London for Dunlop Holdings, as a university chaplain and taught at Wycliffe Hall, Oxford.
-For the last 15 years Chris has been a member of the Anglican College of Evangelists, leading missions and teaching programmes in the UK and overseas while also being on the national and international New Wine leadership team where he served as the New Wine Training Director from 2009 to 2013.
+He has worked in marketing in London for Dunlop Holdings, as a university chaplain and taught at Wycliffe Hall, Oxford.
+For the last 18 years he has been a member of the Anglican College of Evangelists, leading missions and teaching programmes in the UK and overseas while also being on the national and international New Wine leadership team.
 Chris is married and now lives in Radwinter on the Essex/Suffolk border where he can pursue his interests in walking, reading, and following Tottenham Hotspur FC.

 Jo Soper MA